zapier/zapier-platform/docs/cli.md

 ## invoke

-> Invoke an action (trigger/search/create) locally.
+> Invoke an auth operation, a trigger, or a create/search action locally.

 **Usage**: `zapier invoke [ACTIONTYPE] [ACTIONKEY]`